-Research and years of experience prove that singing in a group contributes to …
+Research and years of experience have shown singing in a group contributes to …

-StarSong seeks to bring people together to share the advantages each can experience from singing in a group setting.
-There are many examples in research demonstrating that singing in a group, more so than singing alone or listening to music, promotes physical, mental & social benefits across the human lifespan.
-Participation in group singing yields benefits comparable to singing in a choir, benefits recognized through research.
+StarSong brings people together to share the advantages of singing in a group setting.
+Research shows that singing in a group, more so than singing alone or just listening to music, has physical, mental & social benefits throughout your life.

 To relax and warm up the body, StarSong uses gentle, chair-based movements in our sessions that are appropriate to people of all ages, shapes and sizes.
 These activities prepare singers to expand their lungs & ribs for singing and can promote increased body flexibility, better posture and enhanced muscle tone in the chest and abdominal muscles.